HSB-AI/AI/README.md

-Some AI in Java as preperation for maybe a Starcraft2 bot
+Some AI in Java as preparation for a Starcraft2 bot